 In the North East of Italy in the Veneto region, vintners follow an ancient formula in which wine is made from drying raisins on straw mats.
 This wine is known as Amarone.
 With its higher concentration and alcohol level, silky Amarone is one of Italy’s most distinctive wines.
 Learn more about this Italian style of wine in this article from Wine Folly.

 The Bill Bailey is grown and made in much the same way as this Amarone style.
-The grapes are picked four to six weeks later than the other varieties, so the berries are mainly raisins.
+The grapes are picked very late in the season - later than the other varieties, so the berries are mainly raisins.
 The result is a very ripe, raisiny, full-bodied wine with soft acid and signature characters of big, rich, intense flavours.

 Like Brown Hill’s Great Boulder red, which also sits in the Signature range of wines, the Bill Bailey is a non-traditional blend for Margaret River, being a 50/50 mix of Cabernet and Shiraz.